In this guest post I share my space with Australian Travel Blogger and mom of one, Megan, who blogs over at The Common Adventure.

 The Most Iconic Thing to Do in Perth

-The MOST iconic thing to do from Perth is to take a ferry ride to Rottnest Island.
+The MOST iconic thing to do from Perth is to take a ferry ride to Rottnest Island, one of Australia’s most famous landmarks.
 Rottnest Island is a popular spot for many tourists who come to Perth, particularly know for its cute little quokkas and the famous “quokka selfie.”
 Rottnest Island is home to some of the most pristine beaches in Perth, and is an incredible place to spend the day.

 A ferry ticket to Rottnest Island will set you back $70.50 per adult and $32.50 per child (ages 4-12).
 Prices are in AUD.